flcl8193/speedpatches/README.md

 The main idea of this project is to make impossible-to-pass games for PC and Android completely passable with a smooth and stable gameplay.

-If you like the project and appreciate the efforts made, give us a cup of coffee.

 Plans:

     [!]
 Metal Gear Solid 2